 Jan is currently a Teaching Artist at Hartford Stage where she leads Scene Study and Playwriting classes.
 She is on the faculty at the prestigious Hartt School at University of Hartford, Connecticut State College and Western Connecticut State University.
 She is an Affiliated Artist at Capital Classics Theatre Company, where she will direct Taming of the Shrew in their first expanded summer season in 2024.
 Jan also helped to launch Capital Classics' Contemporary Classics Program with a project focused on systemic racism and social justice.
 She has served as Associate Artistic Director of Connecticut Lyric Opera where she directs productions and assists with company management.
-Titles with CLO have included: Puccini's Tosca and La Boheme and Verdi's Aida and Don Carlo.
+Productions with CLO have included: Puccini's Tosca and La Boheme and Verdi's Aida and Don Carlo.
 She has served as a core faculty member for the Greve Opera Academy and Music Festival in Tuscany, Italy where she directs and teaches Master Classes.
 Productions in Greve have included: Cosi fan Tutte, The Marriage of Figaro, Tosca, Gianni Schicchi and Sour Angelica.

 Jan has studied with: Baby Wants Candy, Harold Bloom (Yale), Emmanuelle Delpech (Pig Iron), Curt Dempster (EST), Anna Halprin, Ron Jenkins (Emerson), Dennis Krausnick (Shakespeare & Co.), Edward Morehouse (HB Studio), Barney O’Hanlon (SITI Company), Tina Packer (Shakespeare & Co.), Pilobolus, Sam Pinkleton (Pig Iron), Mike Rock (Improv Olympics), Tammy Ryan, Norman Taylor (Lecoq technique), Polly Teale (Shared Experience), Roland Tec, Richard Toma (Emerson), and Andrew Wade (RSC).

 They don't taste good but they do analyze website traffic.
 By accepting these cookies, your data will be aggregated with all other user data.
 Thank you.